destrudo/utopia_server/SPEC.md

 		#Zookeeper should not be required for execution based on the local configuration (/etc/utopia/utopiad.conf)
 		#If ZK is enabled, the user should be able to configure multiple "Core" servers in a list so that if one is down, they can still access all data.

+		#There will be a REST implementation for handling commands to the service in an easy way.

 	#Operational guidelines
 		#Database access
 			# DB access libs should be modular enough to support multiple nosql types without too much effort.
 Compilation controls to switch different db types on and off will be required.